umaimakhh/umaimakhh/README.md

 ### ✨ I am a firm believer that learning has no end; I learn something new every day!
 My goal is to expand my knowledge while also helping others from my knowledge pool, especially in data and technology. ✨

-- :mortar_board: Graduate in Data Science
+- :mortar_board: Graduate in Data Science and 3 years into ML Engineering
 - 🌱 I’m currently preparing for my AWS certification for Solutions Architect and the newly launched ML Engineer Assosiate   :thought_balloon:
 - :briefcase: My professional side: https://www.linkedin.com/in/umaimakhurshidahmad/
 - :beers: :high_brightness:  - How to reach my fun side: https://www.instagram.com/the_data_shebang/